spotDL/spotify-downloader/README.md

 ### Windows:

-Assuming you have python (2.7.12 or higher, python 3 is not supported currently) already installed..
+Assuming you have python already installed..

 - Download Libav-Tools for windows: https://builds.libav.org/windows/release-gpl/libav-x86_64-w64-mingw32-11.7.7z.
 Copy all the contents of bin folder (of avconv) to Scripts folder (in your python's installation directory)